skippyta/santascript/README.md

 * The script requires you to pass in the path to the CSV and the number of gifts per recipient as arguments.
 It doesn't really sanity check here, so just don't be a butt about it and be sure to specify.

+##CSV Conventions
+For the CSV input, note that the structure is:

+`Person Name,Family Name,Person Type`

+Person Type can be Santa, Santee, or Exempt.
+I added Exempt as a sort of halfhearted way of documenting that someone should be kept track of, but shouldn't be included in the drawing in any way since they're probably babies and are going to get presents from everyone regardless.

+Santas are potential present givers; Santees are potential gift recipients; and Exempt people are not included at all.

+##Usage
+Once you include all of the modules in your Python environment, running this is pretty straightforward.

+`python santascript.py path_to_csv.csv 2`

 ##Afterthoughts
 In most Secret Santa scenarios, all of the Santas are actually eligible to receive gifts.
 That isn't the case here, but it should be relatively easy to change the data model around to allow for that.